Local Development with ngrok

 in your shell.

-Our sensors emit events every periodic heartbeat or when touched.
+Our sensors emit events every or when touched.
 When developing an application locally, being able to emit events at will can be quite useful.
 Our Sensor Emulator lets you create an emulated device for which events can be sent using a click of a button in DT Studio or the REST API.